 COVID-19 contact tracing

-Additionally, KLOUDIP delivered a COVID contact tracing solution for Sri Lanka.
+Additionally, KLOUDIP delivered a COVID contact tracing solution.

 - The bus driving an employee to work